Here, as promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.

 - ApplicationName.com.

-Of course, entering the last two records in Azure will take a few minutes, during which the domain is verified.
+Of course, adding the last two records in Azure will take a few minutes, during which the domain is verified.

 And that's about it!
-If certain aspects are not clear, do not hesitate to contact us or leave us a message in the comments section.
+If certain aspects are unclear, do not hesitate to contact us or leave us a message in the comments section.